 Is IGCSE Biology a Difficult Subject?

 Biology is a hard IGCSE subject, especially if you are not a native English speaker.
-In comparison to other subjects, it has a lot of very specific vocabulary to learn.
-As well as an extensive syllabus.
-There is also a lot to memorize and some complex topics.
+In comparison to other subjects, it has quite an extensive syllabus.
+There is a lot to memorise as well as fairly complex topics.
+Pair this with a very specific vocabulary and it becomes clear why the passing rate is only 70%.

-This means Biology can become overwhelming for students.
-But, if you have enough time and diligence to go over Biology topics, the top grade is within your reach.
+No wonder why IGCSE Biology is overwhelming for many students.
+Still, if you have enough time and diligence to go over Biology topics, the top grade can be within your reach.

 Formats of IGCSE Biology Exams